 Summary and learning

-If any assessment is used without a coaching approach filled with competent and skilled coaching techniques, I am of the opinion and experience that you merely create excitement without action, growth or change.
+If any assessment is used without a coaching approach filled with competent and skilled coaching techniques, I think and experience that you merely create excitement without action, growth, or change.

-It took me years of experience and training in both coaching practice and skills, and within a Strengths-based understanding, before I had the experience and feedback that my coaching journeys, with individuals and with teams, had true lasting impact for them.
+It took me years of experience and training in both coaching practice and skills, and within a Strengths-based understanding, before I had the experience and feedback that my coaching journeys, with individuals and with teams, had a truly lasting impact for them.

 Three of my biggest learnings from this specific case study was: